 Know your team’s capacity

-It’s impossible to effectively manage your team’s workload without knowing their capacity.
-Thankfully, workload management software (such as Bridgit Bench) streamlines the process of gauging your workforce’s capacity in light of both current and projected demands.
+It’s impossible to effectively manage a team’s workload without knowing their capacity.
+Thankfully, software platforms streamline the process of gauging your workforce’s capacity in light of both current and projected demands.

 - Understanding the landscape of your company’s current projects and the associated milestones.